He is forever embedded in our minds as the Cashew Man. We learned a lot from him.

-We were winding our way along the narrow roads in southern Tamil Nadu.
-The dreamy pace could have lent itself to complete inertia had a hammock been near but instead, when we happened upon a cluster of cashew sellers clinging to the roadside, we stopped for a stretch and the chance to learn a bit about the lives of these people.
+We were winding our way along the narrow roads of southern Tamil Nadu.
+The dreamy pace could have lent itself to complete inertia had a hammock been near.
+Instead, we saw a cluster of cashew sellers clinging to the roadside and stopped for a stretch.
+Here was a chance to learn a bit about their lives.
+This is why we travel.

-Most of those people work in processing facilities but approximately 200,000 are smallholding farmers with 1 to 10 acre plots throughout South India.
+Most of those people work in processing facilities but approximately 200,000 are smallholdings farmers with 1 to 10 acre plots throughout South India.
 While their crop is a luxury product with an estimated value of one billion (CAD) dollars most workers make less than a dollar a day.

 Getting to the seed inside the drupe is laborious.
-The shell coating around the seed is poisonous (like poison ivy) and it must be roasted and cracked before you can eat the interior that we know as the cashew.
+The shell coating around the seed is poisonous (like poison ivy).
+It must be roasted and cracked before you can eat the interior that we know as the cashew.

-When sufficiently toasted, or blackened actually, the pods were passed onto other family members to crack the shell and remove the inner seed.
-A woman squatted on the ground and used a blunt implement—it was too blunt to call it a knife—to press the blackened shells on a bit of rock.
+When sufficiently toasted, or blackened actually, they passed the pods onto other family members to crack the shell and remove the inner seed.
+A woman squatted on the ground and used a blunt implement to work.
+She pressed the blackened shells between it and a bit of rock.
 It was hard and dirty work.
 Strain lined her face.